 Often, ATS account management teams themselves are not sure exactly what the strategy is for integrating different customer bases, so users are within their rights to raise the important questions and push for clarification.

 The risk to an agency’s future, represented by wholesale changes in the ownership and strategy of the technology which supports their business should not be underestimated, and if owners are not satisfied with the responses they receive, then they may think seriously about the viability of remaining as a customer long-term.

 Technology companies and their customers operate best together when in a spirit of genuine win-win partnership, something which is exceptionally difficult to achieve when a customer is tied to a branch of a business that is destined to be actively chopped off or left to wither.

-For staffing companies who have built a business around Tempbuddy, Bond Adapt, Erecruit or any other acquired product, locking down a reliable tech backbone to their business is critical.
+For staffing companies who have built a business around Vincere, Microdec Profile, Bond Adapt, RDP Pronet or any other acquired product, locking down a reliable tech backbone to their business is critical.
 While software can be a key growth enabler, it can also be a major headache and time drain if it requires more maintenance, re-training, and ongoing troubleshooting than it does benefits.

 Securing this often requires sourcing a provider with a proven track record of customer longevity – a business which has retained and looked after clients, and who has a deep roster of satisfied accounts, happy to share their feedback and act as references.